jfdm/hUML/README.md

 + save the output to file
 + have other output formats i.e. code generation
 + auto generate diagrams using graphviz
-+ use alternate haskell based drawing tool
++ use an alternate haskell based drawing tool
-+ add cabal support
 + add quickcheck testing
 + add better? documentation.